David-OConnor/saturn/README.rst

  - datetime: Return a timezone-aware datetime.datetime object.
 Created the same way as datetime.datetime, with an optional 'tz' argument for a timezone string.
 Defaults to UTC.
- - to_str: Similar to datetime.datetime.strftime, but with a cleaner format string, from Arrow.
- - from_str: Similar to datetime.datetime.strptime, but with a cleaner format string, from Arrow.
- - to_iso: Wrapper for datetime.datetime's isoformat() method, as a function.
- - from_iso: Create a datetime from an isoformat string.
+ - time: Same concept as datimetime; easily create a tz-aware time.
  - now: Find current utc time; timezone-aware.
  - range_dt: Iterate over datetimes, with a customizable interval.
 Similar to builtin range.
 Lazy.
  - fix_naive: Convert a timezone-naive datetime to an aware one.
  - move_tz: Change a datetime from one timezone to another.
  - combine: Similar to datetime.datetime.combine, but always tz-aware.
+ - to_str: Similar to datetime.datetime.strftime, but with a cleaner format string, from Arrow.
+ - from_str: Similar to datetime.datetime.strptime, but with a cleaner format string, from Arrow.
+ - to_iso: Wrapper for datetime.datetime's isoformat() method, as a function.
+ - from_iso: Create a datetime from an isoformat string.
- - timedelta: Same as datetime.timedelta; you don't have to import datetime.
+ - timedelta and date are included as wrappers for their respective datetime classes, so you don't need to import datetime.

 Installation